factiii/stack/STANDARDS.md

 - Initial setup of new environments
 - After major configuration changes
 - When `deploy` fails with blocking errors
+- When GitHub secrets are missing
+- To prepare everything for deployment

 ### `npx core deploy`